Highlights of the Program

 • Adapting transmission construction practices, as project success depends on data systems, automation, and trust in smart grid assets

-• Charting the evolution from traditional grids to AI-driven cognitive networks enabling real-time optimization and autonomous response
+• Charting the evolution from traditional grids to AI-driven cognitive networks, enabling real-time optimization and autonomous response

-| Yancy Business Consulting LLC | Moderator
+Jonathan Yancy | Yancy Business Consulting, LLC | Moderator

-| Consumer Energy Alliance
+Jeff Ostermayer | Consumer Energy Alliance

-| Redtree Engineering
+Mark Aldrich | Redtree Engineering

-| Ampacimon
+Luke Howell | Ampacimon

-| Currie & Brown Holdings Limited
+Steven Thomas | Currie & Brown Holdings Limited

-| Statetron New Energy
+Lars Carlstrom | Statetron New Energy

 ASSET LOADING ANALYTICS AND METER INTELLIGENCE HUB FOR GRID RELIABILITY